Well, Karlie Kloss tried.

 "I've always been super-close with my family," she told InStyle.
 "They are my rock.
 There's so much uncertainty in every direction, like, 'Are you gonna get this job?'
 So having a solid crew, whether it's your family or a partner, that's a big part of being able to function."

-In addition to her family and fiancé, her squad does include famous types like Selena Gomez, Ashley Graham, fellow VS Angels Lily Aldridge and Jourdan Dunn, and Serena Williams, with whom she sits on the board of Verizon subsidiary Oath and whom she calls "one of the most extraordinary women on the planet," but Kloss also has a circle of longtime non-celebrity friends and she maintains close ties to her hometown.
+In addition to her family and fiancé, her squad does include famous types like Selena Gomez, Ashley Graham, fellow VS Angels Lily Aldridge and Jourdan Dunn, and Serena Williams, with whom she sits on the board of Verizon subsidiary Oath and who she calls "one of the most extraordinary women on the planet," but Kloss also has a circle of longtime non-celebrity friends and she maintains close ties to her hometown.

 But the real Karlie Kloss support system is intact, no matter which famous friends come and go—although it's hard to imagine a scenario in which she's not the one doling out the advice, words of wisdom or cookie recipes.
+Kushner sightings also remain fairly rare on her social media, though for occasions like her first wedding anniversary—which she acknowledged with a video about the making of her wedding dress—fans might be treated to another page of her love story.

 "I have this extraordinary life, but also this very normal life," Kloss told Porter.
 "I think I'm totally normal and boring in a lot of ways.
 Maybe I'm way off base, but I wouldn't want it any other way."